Campaign History of the 151e Régiment d'Infanterie - IX

 At the end the day, the 151 RI is positioned as follows: 3 Bat. at the northern edge of Bois 400; 2 Bat. in Boyau des Abattis; 1 Bat. in the boyaux northwest of Bois B.K. and B.L.
 Orders are given to erect barbed-wire defenses to the north and northwest fronts, to reinforce as much as possible the first-line, and to push the 58 mm mortars forward so as to destroy the German wire.

 The final notes in the JMO of the 151 mentions that the 8 BCP comes up in support to occupy the Bois 402 trench with two companies.
-Commandant Le Monig takes command of 2 Bat. and remaining elements of 1 Bat.
-(Le Monig was promoted chef de bataillon).
+Commandant Le Moing in command of 2 Bat. takes command over the remaining elements of 1 Bat.
+(Le Moing was promoted chef de bataillon).
 Sous-Lieut.
 Le Gallo takes command of 9 Co.

 Losses for the regiment on 6 October include at least 28 killed, 141 wounded, 61 missing (230 total).
 Due to battlefield conditions, these numbers can only be seen as preliminary.
 For instance, we know from Sous-Lieut.
 Campana's testimony that many men of the 1 Co. were killed and yet the JMO only records the names of 4 Co.
 KIA.
 The casualties recorded in the JMO include: